BryanHarrisScripts/Afterglow-Echoes-of-Sentience/Afterglow v10 X Rewrite Bryan E. Harris 2023.md

 SUMMER, smiling
 "That's more like it, Joy."

-*Cut to exterior shot.*
+#### EXT.
+PACIFIC COAST HIGHWAY - DAY

 Rocket and Joy's paths begin to merge, two machines hinting at a future encounter, driving the future together under the golden horizon.

 CUT TO: